Lack of self care cannot be blamed on a lack of time. Lack of self care is about not making it a priority.

 It only makes sense.

 If each one of us were to fill our own cups first we would have plenty to share.
 Everyone would operare from a full cup and a place of abundance.
-That way we can much more easily help those in need.
+That way we can help those in need much more easily.
 Our children, grandchildren, the sick, the dying and the old.

-Shifting into abundance mindset for oneself starts with a decision.
+Shifting into abundance mindset starts with a decision.
 Then fake it until you make it.
 Align your actions and habits along that new belief system.
 Over time it will become natural.

 Step 2: Schedule in DAILY self care

 Self care is not about a big vacation once a year, a massage every blue moon, or a once a week exercise routine.
 Self care is a daily act of kindness towards yourself.
 Even 15 min per day makes a HUGE difference.
 Pull out your calendar right now and schedule 15 minutes in the morning and 15 minutes in the evening.
 Daily!
-Write in what you will do.
+Be specific about what you will do.
+Will you meditation, walk, exercise, do breathing exercises, take a bath etc.

 Step 3: Bookend your day with things that feed your soul.